Worship and Holidays

 Can members brings guests?

-Once members in good standing have returned their pledge forms by July 1, they will be able to request up to six tickets for family members and guests.
-The first installment of fees is due Sept.
-1 to coincide with the beginning of the Temple’s fiscal year.
+Once members in good standing have returned their pledge forms by Aug.
+1, they will be able to request up to six tickets for family members and guests.
+The first installment is due Sept.
+1, 2017, the beginning of our fiscal year.

 Can I attend services as a non-member?